syncfusion-content/winui-docs/winui/TreeGrid/Row_Drag_and_Drop.md

 `ShowDragUI`: Gets or sets the visibility of Dragging UI.

-`TargetNode`: Gets a value that indicates the target node, where is going to be dropped.
+`TargetNode`: Gets a value that indicates the target node where the record is going to be drop.

 {% tabs %}
 {% highlight c# %}